MatthijsMud/godot-docs/classes/class_resourceimporterdynamicfont.rst

 :ref:`bool<class_bool>` **multichannel_signed_distance_field** = ``false`` :ref:`🔗<class_ResourceImporterDynamicFont_property_multichannel_signed_distance_field>`

-If set to ``true``, the default font will use multichannel signed distance field (MSDF) for crisp rendering at any size.
+If set to ``true``, the font will use multichannel signed distance field (MSDF) for crisp rendering at any size.
 Since this approach does not rely on rasterizing the font every time its size changes, this allows for resizing the font in real-time without any performance penalty.
 Text will also not look grainy for :ref:`Control<class_Control>`\ s that are scaled down (or for :ref:`Label3D<class_Label3D>`\ s viewed from a long distance).

 MSDF font rendering can be combined with :ref:`generate_mipmaps<class_ResourceImporterDynamicFont_property_generate_mipmaps>` to further improve font rendering quality when scaled down.